decentraland/documentation-creators/docs/development-guide/2018-01-04-preview-scene.md

 You can add the following flags to the `dcl start` command to change its behavior:

+- `--web3` Connects preview to browser wallet to use the associated avatar and account.
+- `--skip-version-checks` Avoids checking if the scene's ECS library version matches your CLI version, and launches the preview anyway.
+- `--desktop-client` Runs the preview in the Decentraland Desktop client.
 - `--port` to assign a specific port to run the scene.
 Otherwise it will use whatever port is available.
-- `--no-debug` Disable the debug panel, that shows scene and performance stats
+- `--no-debug` Disable the debug panel, that shows scene and performance stats.
 - `--no-browser` to prevent the preview from opening a new browser tab.
-- `--w` or `--no-watch` to not open watch for filesystem changes and avoid hot-reload
+- `--w` or `--no-watch` to not open watch for filesystem changes and avoid hot-reload whenever the scene's code changes.
-- `--c` or `--ci` To run the parcel previewer on a remote unix server
+- `--c` or `--ci` To run the parcel previewer on a remote unix server,
-- `--web3` Connects preview to browser wallet to use the associated avatar and account
-- `--skip-version-checks` Avoids checking if the scene's ECS library version matches your CLI version, and launches the preview anyway.
-- `--desktop-client` Runs the preview in the Decentraland Desktop client

 > Note: To preview old scenes that were built for older versions of the SDK, you must set the corresponding version of `decentraland-ecs` in your project's `package.json` file.

-## Preview scene size
+## Scene size

 The scene size shown in the preview is based on the scene's configuration, you set this when building the scene using the CLI.
 By default, the scene occupies a single parcel (16 x 16 meters).